confluentinc/cp-demo/docs/index.rst

 Monitoring Kafka streaming ETL deployments
 ==========================================

-The Confluent Platform demo at `https://github.com/confluentinc/cp-demo <https://github.com/confluentinc/cp-demo>`__ shows users how to monitor Kafka streaming ETL deployments using `Confluent Control Center <http://docs.confluent.io/current/control-center/docs/index.html>`__.
+This demo shows you how to monitor Kafka streaming ETL deployments using :ref:`Confluent Control Center <control_center>`.
-All the components in the |CP| have security enabled end-to-end.
-Follow along with the playbook in this README and watch the video tutorials.
+You can follow along with the playbook and video tutorials.
+All of the components in |CP| have security enabled end-to-end.

 .. contents:: Contents
     :local: